-Everything is moving forward with the transition.
-Brainy and Block By Block, who she'll be meeting with tomorrow, contracts have been executed and she is working to get all the files and information transferred onto the DAO's Google Drive.
-She has secured a new phone number and physical address and will note those changes, along with the new email addresses in the next newsletter.
-She will also share that there will be changes for the street level service program and a new website.
+All files have been transferred from the Chamber to the DAO's Google Drive and she's working on getting historical email files transferred too.
+She has secured a new phone number and physical address and will note those changes, along with the new email addresses in the newsletter scheduled to go out today.
+She will also share that there will be changes for the street level service program and a new website coming in 2026.

-She shared disappointment in the outreach done by the Parking District related to all the changes coming forward in 2026.
-She will continue to get the word out via email and encouraging people to meet with Tania, who has been very available to help with validation onboarding.
+She will continue to get the word out via email about the Parking District changes and encourage people to meet with Tania, who has been very available to help with validation onboarding.